altheaxcvii/GA-Project-2-Singapore-Housing-Data-and-Kaggle-Challenge/README.md

 ### Data used:
 This Dataset is an exceptionally detailed with over 70 columns of different features relating to houses.

 For the purpose of the analysis, we are provided with the `train` and `test` datasets.
-The `train` dataset contains Singapore Housing sales prices and their relevant information from xxxx to xxxx. `train` datasets will be use model building purposes.
+The `train` dataset contains Singapore Housing sales prices and their relevant information from 2012 to 2021. `train` datasets will be use model building purposes.
 Information found in the `test` datasets contains the same fields as those found in the `train` dataset, except for the sale prices.
 Sales prices will be predicted using the trained model

 Information found in the `train` datasets includes information suchs as the sale prices, planning_area,,flat_model, hdb_age, full_flat_type, mrt_nearest_distance, hawker_nearest_distance and pri_sch_nearest_distance
 The full information could be found in the data dictionary below.